hjson/hjson-py/README.md

 It supports `#`, `//` and `/**/` style comments as well as avoiding trailing/missing comma and other mistakes.
 For details and syntax see http://laktak.github.io/hjson.

-Hjson works with Python 2.5+ and Python 3.3+ (forked from from simplejson)
+Hjson works with Python 2.5+ and Python 3.3+ (forked from simplejson)

 # BETA